Policy Updated April 2022

 9.1 We hold and process your data by lawfully allowed means, these include:

-i) Your Consent: Consent is usually given by yourself when you contact us via the Website or personally when we discuss products or advice with you.
+9.1.1 Your Consent: Consent is usually given by yourself when you contact us via this Website or personally when we discuss products or advice with you.

 10. Children’s data

 10.1 Our site is not directed at children and should not be accessed by them.